CONTACT

 two Roman helmets from this kind, both according to clay vases:

-first on the left, drawn on the figure, the second such as one carried it,
+first on the left, drawn on the figure, the second such as one carried

 when one went up it before or after the combat.

-The shape OF the ROMAIN HELMET that we have just described fell soon in disuse, and then
+The shape OF the ROMAIN HELMET that we have just described fell soon

 the regular Greek helmets were made on a model resembling in